EuropeanUniversityFoundation/eche-api/data/verified/README.md

 ## File headers

-For effective data pairing, the verified data **must** contain two identifiers: `erasmusCodeNormalized` and `pic`.
+For effective data pairing, the verified data **must** contain two identifiers: `erasmusCode` and `pic`.
 These will be used only to match data entries, _not_ to overwrite the identifiers in the original data set.

 The remaining columns may include any of the following: